-- The selling shareholders are offering for resale up to 2,521,361 shares of our common stock.
-These shares are either presently outstanding, but carry a restrictive legend, may be acquired upon conversion of Series I Redeemable Convertible Preferred Stock which we previously issued, may be acquired upon the conversion of an outstanding subordinated promissory note, or may be acquired upon exercise of outstanding warrants by the selling shareholders. - - We expect that the selling security holders using this prospectus may sell the shares in ordinary brokers' transactions, transactions directly with market makers, privately negotiated sales or otherwise. - We will not receive any of the proceeds from the offering of the shares with this prospectus, but if the warrant holders choose to exercise their warrants we will receive \$4.08 per share.
+- o The selling shareholders are offering for resale up to 1,656,656 shares of our common stock.
+These shares are either presently outstanding, but carry a restrictive legend, may be acquired upon the conversion of an outstanding subordinated promissory note, or may be acquired upon exercise of outstanding warrants by the selling shareholders. - o We expect that the selling shareholders using this prospectus may sell the shares in ordinary brokers' transactions, transactions directly with market makers, privately negotiated sales or otherwise. - o We will not receive any of the proceeds from the offering of the shares with this prospectus, but if the warrant holders choose to exercise their warrants we will receive \$4.08 per share for each share issued upon exercise of a warrant.
 The registration of the shares pursuant to this prospectus does not necessarily mean that any shares will be offered or sold.